 - To prevent the undesirable entry of subgrade soil in the pavement when the base course is constructed directly over the subgrade.

 Surface course or wearing course

-Surface course is multiple layers of pavement structure where the top layer is directly exposed to traffic.
+The surface course is multiple layers of pavement structure where the top layer is directly exposed to traffic.
 The surface course is also called the wearing course.
 For flexible pavements, the bituminous surface is the wearing course whereas in rigid pavement the concrete surface act as the base course cum wearing course.
-The wearing course reducing the percolation of water and provide an anti skid and abrasion-resistant riding surface.
+The wearing course reduces the percolation of water and provides an anti-skid and abrasion-resistant riding surface.

 Function of Surface or Wearing Course

 The Function of surface or wearing course are as follows:

 - To provide a smooth and uniform rigid surface.

 - To resist the abrasive forces of traffic.